dtbullock/tc-jndi-madness/README.md

 - *UNKNOWN* if `jdbc/good` is not also well-obtained and 'ready for action'

+# Tomcat only
 This test is specific to Tomcat DBCP2 and will not work on other containers.

-Tomcat 9 fails this test.
+Because it is Tomcat which fails this test.

 ## Basic Arrangement of the Test